-These must include at least $\star 6$ in EAS Human Geography courses at the 400-level.
-Earth and Atmospheric Sciences Human Geography courses are those denoted by a second digit of 9 in the course number, e.g., EAS X9X.
-Other EAS courses that are not Human Geography courses may also be taken as part of the major and will be included in the minimum and maximum, but at least $\star 18$ of the required minimum of $\star 30$ must be in Human Geography.
+These must include at least ★6 in EAS Human Geography or HGP courses at the 400-level.
+Earth and Atmospheric Sciences Human Geography courses are those denoted by the HGP course designator or by a second digit of 9 in the EAS course number, e.g., EAS X9X.
+Other EAS courses that are not Human Geography courses may also be taken as part of the major and will be included in the minimum and maximum, but at least ★18 of the required minimum of ★30 must be in Human Geography.

-The following courses are required: One of EAS 100, 101 or 102; one of EAS 190, 191 or 192; one of EAS 290, 291 or 294 and 221.
+The following courses are required: EAS 100; one of EAS 192 or HGP 100; one of EAS 294 or HGP 250; and EAS 221.